Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Evaluated algorithms

 Participants were allowed to submit multiple versions of their method, resulting in five methods with multiple versions, ranging from two to three versions each.
 Variations between versions included: \begin{enumerate} \item Changes in the classification threshold observed in \textit{Gradient Boost}, \textit{HySEIZ} and \textit{S4Seizure}. \item Changes in the model architecture observed in \textit{HySEIZ}. \end{enumerate}

-The steps and methods used by each submission are detailed in Appendix \ref{sec:appendix_algorithmic_details} (Table~\ref{tab:algorithms}).
-The relevant information for each method was extracted from the accompanying abstract, provided by the development team during the submission stage, and their corresponding GitHub repository.
+The steps and methods used by each algorithm are detailed in Appendix \ref{sec:appendix_algorithmic_details} (Table~\ref{tab:algorithms}).
+The relevant information for each method was extracted from the accompanying abstract, provided by the development team during the submission stage, \footnote{The abstracts and GitHub repositories can be accessed in the algorithm information page available for each algorithm in the benchmark website \url{https://epilepsybenchmarks.com/challenge}} and their corresponding GitHub repository.
 The information was verified with the algorithm developers.
-The datasets used to develop each train are detailed in Appendix~\ref{sec:appendix_training_datasets} (Table~\ref{tab:algorithm_training_datasets}).
+The datasets used to develop each model are detailed in Appendix~\ref{sec:appendix_training_datasets} (Table~\ref{tab:algorithm_training_datasets}).